The Complex (film): Plot

-Asuka becomes withdrawn and depressed, refusing to move out even when Sasahara begs her to.
+Asuka becomes withdrawn and depressed, refusing to move out.
 She continues to play with Minoru, seeing him as a replacement for her dead little brother.
-Sasahara and Nonomura force her to allow the latter conduct an exorcism to expel Minoru's spirit from inhabiting Asuka's damaged mind.
-Sasahara forces Asuka not to let Minoru enter the flat even when Minoru projects her family's last memories, but he himself is lured into Minoru's trap when Minoru projects his vegetative girlfriend, Hitomi Makimura (Megumi Sato), who is in a coma.
-He lets Minoru in, killing Nonomura in the process.
-Asuka agrees to become Minoru's playmate in exchange for Sasahara's life, but Sasahara pushes her away, and gets himself thrown into a memory of Minoru's trash bin, where he is burned alive.
+Shinobu and Nonomura force her to undergo an exorcism to expel Minoru's spirit from her damaged mind.
+Shinobu stops Asuka from letting Minoru in the flat even when Minoru projects her family's last memories.
+However, he himself is lured into Minoru's trap by the projection of his vegetative girlfriend, Hitomi Makimura (Megumi Sato).
+He lets in Minoru, who kills Nonomura.
+Asuka agrees to become Minoru's playmate in exchange for Shinobu's life.
+However, Shinobu pushes her away and gets himself thrown into a memory of Minoru's garbage incinerator and burned alive.

 Asuka, found scratching and screaming at her apartment floor, is taken back by her foster parents.
-Despite their insistence, she continues to babble about her dead parents and brother while clutching her brother's doll.
+Despite their care, she continues to babble about her dead parents and brother while clutching her brother's doll.